 Over half the population of the world lives under governments that restrict the entry of foreign religious workers.
 Although missionaries are not welcome, people with nation building skills, such as English teachers, are welcomed.
 For approximately 60 nations in the world, being a skilled worker is the major means of gaining entry.
 For 33 nations, it is the only means of entry.
 Whether or not you have training in this area, TESOL is a course that will equip you with skills that can open many doors of opportunity in restricted access nations, and among our many multicultural neighbors.

 There are two billion people all over the world right now learning the English language.
 It’s the most widely learned and sought after second language in the world.
 And that’s where you come in.

 Because so many people want to learn English, most missionaries from North America find themselves teaching in classrooms at some point during their overseas ministry.
 A large number of YWAM’s ministries around the world use English classes as a tool for evangelization and building relationships in their communities.
 Many of YWAM Montana-Lakeside’s outreach teams spend at least part of their time teaching English to locals or university students, and most of those missionaries have never had any formal training as language teachers.

 It’s because of this need for teachers that our TESOL program was created.
 This five week course is designed to quickly and effectively train any native (or nearly native) English speaker as a fully certified English teacher.
-The certification given at Lakeside is also very unique to YWAM since our graduates are not only certified by YWAM’s University of the Nations but also receive a second certification from Sea English Academy of Australia.
+The certification given at Lakeside is also very unique to YWAM since our graduates are not only certified by YWAM’s University of the Nations but also receive a second TESOL certification through a recognized training institute in Australia.
 It’s this secular Certificate IV that unlocks many doors overseas, and many of our graduates have gone on to work in some of the hardest to reach nations on the planet.